Easy Sourdough Naan Recipe

 - 🚨 Resting Time: 6 hours

-- 🍂 Flavor Profile: Soft, pillowy naan with a subtle tang from sourdough, infused with aromatic garlic and lightly crisped edges.
+- 🍂 Flavor Profile: Soft, chewy sourdough naan brushed with butter, and lightly crisped edges.

-- 👌 Difficulty: Medium — for home bakers comfortable with sourdough dough and stovetop or oven cooking.
+- 👌 Difficulty: Easy to Medium.
+Best for home bakers familiar with sourdough dough and skillet cooking.

 SUMMARIZE & SAVE THIS RECIPE ON